qbiomaster/qBioMaster-introduction/Detailed program.md

 Assignments given by LC should be sent to him by email (.ipynb file plus other needed material in case) by the deadline.
 Returning the homework with a delay will bring you a penalty.

+When you send the assignment by email, please use the subject `Assignment X - Intro qbio` (where `X`is the number of the assignment); name the file as `AX_NameSurname.ipynb` and put all the necessary files (datasets, images,...) in a directory named `data_NamSurname`.
+Then zip the files and send the archive.
+For instance, when Luca sends the assignment 3, he will name the file `A3_LucaCiandrini.ipynb`, put all data in the folder `data_LucaCiandrini`, compress everything in a single file to be sent in a message with subject `Assignment 3 - Intro qbio`.

 | **Title**                                                    | **Deadline**      | Instructor |
 | ------------------------------------------------------------ | ----------------- | ---------- |
 | [Water consumption](./constructs/UE_introduction/water.ipynb) [Not evaluated but compulsory] | Wed 22/9 at 23:59 | LC         |